-I am a research scientist in the fields of computer vision and machine learning.
+I am a senior research scientist in the fields of computer vision and machine learning.
 My research interests lie in developing artificial intelligent systems that are able to reason about the visual world and describe images and videos in complex semantic descriptions the same way humans do.
 Currently, I am a research scientist at Amazon.com, where I have been working on two exciting projects: Amazon Go and Amazon Rekognition.

 Prior to joining Amazon, I was a PhD student at the University of Edinburgh under the supervision of Dr. Vittorio Ferrari, a Master student at the University of Amsterdam and a Bachelor student and the University of Padova.

 - January 2019: New paper on Scale-Aware Attention Network for Crowd Counting was released on arXiv.

 - February 2018: Our paper on Objects as context for detecting their semantic parts was accepted for publication at CVPR 2018.

 - October 2017: Our paper on Do Semantic Parts Emerge in Convolutional Neural Networks? was accepted for publication at IJCV.